Leah's Priority Issues

 Leah knows the ins and outs of government, and she is a leader who will work for you.
 Leah will be an alderperson who listens, learns, and builds practical solutions — together.

 I'll change that with a clear plan to help business owners succeed, bring energy back to our neighborhoods, and make the 45th Ward a place where local entrepreneurs thrive.
+My husband and I launched a thriving business and I know the ups and downs faced by small businesses.

 Listen first: Host community conversations to hear what business owners actually need